arme-project/ARME-website/content/partners/Partplay/_index.md

   image: ""
 ---

 PartPlay provides a software resource for classical musicians in training allowing them to play along with professional musicians, and learn from their musical performance.
+The software allows to enhance sight-reading, ensemble skills, and expand repertoire knowledge.

 [PartPlay](https://partplay.co.uk)